COVID-19 Impact on Training Courses

 FINAL THOUGHT: WILL COVID-19 CHANGE THE PRACTICE OF MEDIATION?

 YES, and it already has.
 Online mediation has been around for over a decade, but the majority of mediators have not used online meeting technology in their mediation practices before now.
-That all changed in recent weeks as COVID-19 and social distancing became a reality in the United States.
+That all changed in recently as COVID-19 and social distancing became a reality in the United States.
 We believe that incorporating the use of technology for virtual meetings will become essential for most mediators to remain competitive as the mediation market comes to expect the option of virtual mediation -- even after the COVID-19 crisis has passed.
 Every seminar we teach now includes a segment on incorporating online mediation technology into your mediation practice.
 It's not difficult or expensive to use technology in mediation, but it will be necessary to stay competitive in the mediation marketplace.

 Additionally, the increased backlog of cases in the court system created by court closures during the COVID-19 crisis will necessitate that courts look for ways to get cases through the system quicker.
 Mediation is the obvious choice and has proven to be a quicker and less expensive alternative to trial.
 As judges and court systems look for ways to handle the backlog of cases created by court closures due to COVID-19, we believe the use of mediation will increase dramatically.
 We also believe that mediators and the mediation process will be an even greater help to the court system, to attorneys, and to litigants in the future.